JEREMY KERMAN – STATEMENT

 My works are almost all mixed media because my M.O. tends to be grabbing whatever works best and is on hand.
-Materials I like are acrylics, pastels, pencils, and chipboard.
+Materials I like are acrylics, pastels, pencils, and various papers for collaging.

 ABOUT JEREMY KERMAN

 Jeremy Kerman studied painting, drawing, and design at Montclair State College, and screen printing and intaglio at the University of North Carolina at Chapel Hill.
 His work is featured at the local landmark Watts Grocery in Durham, and in many private collections throughout the Triangle.
 Commissions are a specialty.
 This is his second major show.